-Abby Connect keeps a detailed record of every call handled by your Human Receptionist or AI Receptionist.
-These records are available in the Abby Connect portal and the AbbyGo mobile app, allowing you to quickly review conversations, track follow-ups, and monitor performance.
+Abby Connect creates a record for every call handled by your Human Receptionist or AI Receptionist.
+These records are available in the portal and AbbyGo mobile app so you can review conversations, track follow-ups, and monitor performance.

 Caller Information